raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/Tensorflow/workspace/iteration_3/README.md

 ### Real-time detection

 The model performed atrociously during real-time detection.
 It kept mislabelling other items in the room as a palm.
-It would occasionally be able to detect my palm with a confidence of around 60%, however it was not able to detection my closed hand at all.
+It would occasionally be able to detect my palm with a confidence of around 60%, however it was not able to detect my closed hand at all.

 Let's try a different architecture!